Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Wonderous Item
 - Attunement

-**Torment**: Dealing elementa, radiant, necrotic, force or psycich damage to creatures applies two stacks of *Burn* to the target.
+**Torment**: When you deal spelldamage to a new creature that turn you can apply stacks of *Burn* equal to your proficiency bonus to the target.

 _You gain +2 to spell attacks and your save dc while attuned to this magical item_

-_Burn: At the start of their turn, a creature with burn stacks takes force damage equal to the stacks of burn and remove the amount of stacks by one._
+_Burn: At the start of their turn, a creature with burn stacks takes force damage equal to the stacks of burn and remove the amount of stacks by one.
+A creature can have a maximum of stacks equal to five times your proficiency bonus_